nbumbarger/nbumbarger.github.io/_posts/2015-05-31-hosting_using_gh-pages.markdown

 The solution is in a hack introduced at [this site](http://solutionoptimist.com/2013/12/28/awesome-github-tricks/).
 You can upload images or other content to GitHub's cloud by raising an issue and attaching them to it, and they will be given static URL identifiers that you can reference inside your project page's HTML.
 The benefit to uploading images in this manner rather than, say, uploading them to Dropbox or even a CDN, is that the issue is directly associated with your page and can serve as a sort of rudimentary asset manager.

 ##Let's make this a thing
 With these techniques, GitHub can be an excellent choice for hosting static content associated with a project, whether that means extra documentation or a preview of an application's functionality.
 The branch implementation is a great way to keep this metadata separate from the main project repository, while simultaneously keeping it more closely-associated with the project than if it were hosted externally.
-I, for one, would really appreciate a convention where larger projects could be expected to have a mini-site attached directly to their repositories, so in the future I'm going to try to support this feature whenever I publish something for public consumption.
+I, for one, would really appreciate a convention where larger projects could be expected to have a mini-site attached directly to their repositories, and in the future I'm going to try to support this feature whenever I publish something for public consumption.